maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

     * `PTH_DECIDED_HOLD`: Force a hold decision.
     * `PTH_DECIDED_TAP`: Force a tap decision.
     * Any other value: Do nothing and let the standard logic continue to handle the case.
 * **Example:** `RETRO_TAPPING`-like behavior → tap chosen if PTH pressed alone.
-Note that tap is already chosen when the timeout is not reached and PTH is released.
+Note that tap is already selected when the PTH is released before the timeout runs out.
   ```c
   pth_status_t pth_get_forced_choice_after_timeout(void) {
       if (pth_get_second_keycode() == KC_NO) {